-Ayurveda pays heed to the exclusive needs of the body, balances the emotional and mental states and help to connect with your inner spirit.
-According to Ayurveda there are basically three energies that control the entire life of the universe.
-These three basic forms of energies are present in the entire process of growth, maintenance and decay.
+Ayurveda pays heed to the exclusive needs of the body, balances the emotional and mental states, and helps to connect with your inner spirit.
+According to Ayurveda, there are basically three energies that control the entire life of the universe.
+These three basic forms of energy are present in the entire process of growth, maintenance and decay.

-Vata, pitha and kafa are the three basic energies.
+Vata, pitha, and kafa are the three basic energies.
 They combine in innumerable ways to create a unique individual.
-Ayurveda helps you to acquaint yourself with these energies that helps in a cleansing and purifying of the inner self, mind and body.
-We can control our body and mind by the nature of the food we eat, how we eat, exercise, relaxation and massage and the five sense therapies.
+Ayurveda helps you to acquaint yourself with these energies that help in cleansing and purifying the inner self, mind, and body.
+We can control our body and mind by the nature of the food we eat, how we eat, exercise, relaxation and massage, and the five sense therapies.